 He played through injuries and through being on bad teams.

 Did this deter him?
 Not at all.

 You knew every night he was going to show up and give maximum effort.

-He never let those challenges stop him from becoming the player he knew he could be which was the 2001 NBA MVP.
+He never let those challenges stop him from becoming the player he knew he could be.
+By attacking those challenges with passion he became the 2001 NBA MVP.

 If AI was a weaker minded individual he could have easily accepted that he was a smaller player and let the rest of the league walk over him.